First contact about a decision and the internal review process 109-03000000

 Role of the Subject Matter Expert (SME)

-The SME is an experienced officer, independent of the original decision.
-They are responsible for explaining the decision when a customer has requested an explanation.
+The SME is an experienced officer independent of the original decision.
+They are responsible for providing an explanation when a customer has requested a SME explanation of decision.

 See SME explanations, ARO referrals and implementing ARO decisions.